yeupy/MendixRedisExample/README.md

 6. Create a member.

-7. Open the edit page and see if you can see a log with the log node 'SRC'.
+7. Open the edit page of the created member and see if you can see a log in the console with the log node 'SRC'.
 The value should look like 'SetValue: key member:2:1728314923147 , value {"MemberId":2, ...}

 8. You are all set! :)